parkouss/webmacs/docs/basic_usage.rst

 to validate hinting.

 Note usually the home row on the keyboard is used to pick up the characters randomly.
-This is configured with the variable :var:`hint-alphabet-characters`, defaulting to the home row characters of a qwerty keyboard.
+This is configured with the :term:`variable` :var:`hint-alphabet-characters`, defaulting to the home row characters of a qwerty keyboard.

 .. current-keymap:: webbuffer

+.. _managing_buffers:

 Managing buffers
 ****************

-You can switch to a buffer using :key:`C-x b (global)`, which opens a list on top of the minibuffer.
+You can switch to a buffer using :key:`C-x b (global)`, which opens a list on top of the :term:`minibuffer`.
 Select the buffer you want to switch to by fuzzy-matching text of the url or title page, or just use the arrow keys (or better, standard emacs bindings such as **C-n**, **C-p**, **C-v**, **M-v**, etc) and validate with **Return**.

 .. important::

-  Most of the lists displayed in the minibuffer works in the same way and have the same basic bindings.
+  Most of the lists displayed in the :term:`minibuffer` works in the same way and have the same basic bindings.

 The command is called :cmd:`switch-recent-buffer`.